Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README.md

 ### 🔍 Summary
 - **Training stable:** No oscillations or divergence were observed.
 - **Learning complete:** OneCycleLR provided smooth ramp-up and decay phases.
-- **Key observation:** The model learns internal representations but struggles with generalization on ImageNet-Mini without pretraining.
+- **Key observation:** The model learns internal representations but struggles with generalization on ImageNet-Mini.

 ---